DanielSOhara27/Security-and-Privacy/Readme.md

 # Homework User Story

 ## User Story
-As an instructor, I want to you to implement OAuth authentication from the web site so you can learn some security concepts.
+As an instructor, I want to you to implement OAuth authentication for the web site so you can learn some security concepts.

 ## Acceptance Criteria
-* I should receive a single email per team
+* Homework should be submitted via Blackboard and one submission per team
+* Please submit a document that :
-* The email should contain the name of the individuals on your team
+ * Contains the name of the individuals on your team
-* The email should contain a link to your Github repository
+ * Contains a link to your Github repository
-* The email should contain a link to your running application
+ * Contains a link to your running application
 * I should have the option to log in using Github as an OAuth provider
 * I should see the image gallery after entering my credentials